Foundation / Corporation

 Great Basin Heritage Area Partnership (GBHAP)

-11/01/17 5:00 PM PT Receipt - for Project Grants and Tonia Harvey Research Grants; Transportation and Quick Grants accepted on a rolling basis
+11/01/18 5:00 PM PT Receipt - for Large Grants, Small Grants, and Tonia Harvey Research Grants; Transportation and Quick Grants are accepted on a rolling basis.

 Grants of up to $20,000 to Utah and Nevada nonprofit organizations, private organizations, local and regional government agencies, federally recognized Indian tribes, and individuals for innovative projects that protect and promote the unique natural and cultural heritage of the Great Basin National Heritage Area.

 This grant program is designed to provide strategic investments in heritage sites, events, programs, materials, and other projects of cultural, educational, and recreational value in Millard County, Utah; White Pine County, Nevada; and adjacent tribal lands.

 - Tonia Harvey Research Grants: Requests from $500 to $5,000 will be considered.
 Funds are to be used for costs related to research or field studies pertaining to the cultural and natural resources of the Great Basin National Heritage Area as described in the Management Plan (see Supporting Documents below).